x123/kdy-iss/docs/skippers.md

 ![Sailing Area](img/sailing_area.png)

-# Neighboring harbour mooring places:
+# Neighboring harbour mooring places

 - Hellerup
 - Tårbæk
 - Vedbæk
 - Rungsted

 # KDY Approved Boat Skippers

 An approved boat skipper is a KDY sail centre and club member or employee who is approved to take out one or more types of boats owned or leased by KDY.